teambit/docs/docs/getting-started/03-component.md

 ## Anatomy

-All component files should be in the same directory, including test files and other internal assets.
-A React component with a default template may contain the following files:
+All component files should be in the same directory, including component's code, stylings, tests, documentation, and testing snapshots.
+If your components is using sub-components, i.e., components that you can only use within the context of the parent component (List and ListItem or a component and its styled component), it make sense to include them in the same directory.

 ```sh
 account/login-form           # root directory for storing all component files